 \item[{\rm (ii)}] $S$ is a maximal regular inner ideal of $Q$.

 \item[{\rm (iii)}] $S=\cR \cap \cL $, where $(\cR , \ \cL )$ is a maximal orthogonal pair, i.e. $\cR=\rann(\cL)$ and $\cL=\lann(\cR)$. \end{itemize} \end{thm}

 \begin{proof} (i)$\Rightarrow$(ii): Suppose that $S$ is a maximal zero product subset.
-Since its span is a zero product subset, $S$ is actually an additive subgroup of $Q$.
+Note that $S$ is non-zero as $Q$ contains nonzero nilpotent elements.
+Since span of $S$ is a zero product subset, $S$ is actually an additive subgroup of $Q$.
 Put $B=SQS+S$.
 Then $S\subseteq B$ and $B^2=0$.
 Since $S$ is maximal, one has $S=B$.
 Therefore

 so $B=S$ is a regular inner ideal of $Q$.
 Clearly, $B$ is maximal as $S$ is maximal.